Presidency of Franklin D. Roosevelt (1933–1941): Relief for unemployed

 The most popular of all New Deal agencies – and Roosevelt's favorite– was the Civilian Conservation Corps (CCC).
 The CCC hired 250,000 unemployed young men to work for six months on rural projects.
 It was directed by Robert Fechner, a former union executive who promised labor unions that the enrollees would not be trained in skills that would compete with unemployed union members.
 Instead, they did unskilled construction labor, especially building roads and recreational facilities in state and national parks.
 Each CCC camp was administered by an Army reserve officer.
 Food, clothing, supplies, and medical and dental services were purchased locally.
 The young men who worked at CCC camps were paid a dollar a day, most of which went to their parents.
-Blacks were enrolled in their own camps, and the CCC operated an entirely separate division for Indians.
+Black enrollees were placed in their own camps, and the CCC operated an entirely separate division for Indians.